Chart Color Schemes

 While Newport retains a healthy unemployment rate of 3.6%, recent employment declines have impacted its national performance ranking

 However, transport, postal & warehousing is under-represented at 2.7% compared to Greater Sydney's 5.3%.
-The area appears to offer limited local employment opportunities based on Census data comparing working population and resident population.
-Over the 12 months to September 2025, labour force levels decreased by 0.5%, with employment decreasing by 1.7%, causing unemployment to rise by 1.2 percentage points in Newport.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03%, with the state unemployment rate at 3.9%.
-National forecasts from Jobs and Skills Australia project national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Newport's employment mix suggests local employment should increase by 6.9% over five years and 13.9% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Over the year to September 2025, labour force levels decreased by 0.5%, and employment fell by 1.7%, leading to a 1.2 percentage point rise in unemployment.
+In contrast, Greater Sydney saw employment grow by 2.1% and labour force growth of 2.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 project industry-specific growth rates over five and ten-year periods.
+Applying these projections to Newport's employment mix suggests local employment should increase by 6.9% over five years and 13.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment